flumeapp/help.flumeapp.com/views/upload.md

 Click-and-drag the resize handles to adjust the cropping region, and click-and-drag the rectangle to adjust the cropping position.

 > **[info]**
-> If you wish to constrain the cropping region to 1:1 aspect ratio, hold down the <kbd>SHIFT</kbd> key while click-and-dragging.
+> You can toggle between forcing a square or freeform cropping region by clicking the the <kbd>1:1</kbd> button.

 ------